carodak/puzzlegen/README.md

 - `tests/` – Unit tests for code reliability
 - `outputs/` – Folder where generated puzzles and results are saved

+The API Documentation is available in `docs` folder.

 ---

 ## Contributing